 Canva templates like this include four printables: a project planner, a meeting planner, a to-do list, and a work journal.
 It’s great for goal setting.

 These editable planner sheets provide a standardized template for note-taking.
-They can be a great help during project planning and meetings.
+They can be a great help during project planning and standup meetings.

 Digital planner sheets make it easier to share notes across different resources.
 A commercial proposal that requires a project planning timeline.
 Simply copying it over from an existing planner sheet saves you from writing it out again.